SCSU's Process for Hosting a J-1 Scholar (Short-term or Research) can be found here. (Appendix B is available upon request)

-The SEVIS I-901 fee is $180.00 for J visa applicants and is non‐refundable.
+The SEVIS I-901 fee is $220.00 for J visa applicants and is non‐refundable.
 However, in the unlikely instance that your visa application is denied, you may reapply for a new J-1 visa within 12 months without having to pay a new SEVIS fee.
-If you choose to transfer your record, either between universities or advancing your degrees, you will not need to pay the I-901 fee again.
-The SEVIS I-901 fee stays with your SEVIS record via your SEVIS number.
-Anytime you receive a new SEVIS record with a new SEVIS number, you must pay the fee.

 Apply for your Visa with your U.S. Embassy or Consulate

 You'll apply for your visa at the U.S. Embassy or Consulate closest to you.
-Apply as early as you can so you have plenty of time for the interview and processing—in many cases you can apply 120 days prior to your academic program start date shown on your DS-2019.
 Check the Consulate or Embassy's website for application instructions.
 The US Department of State lists appointment and processing wait times.

-Once you have applied and received your visa, please contact Jazmin Sharif to confirm that you have been issued a visa and to notify the office of your travel plans/itinerary information.
+Once you have applied and received your visa, please contact the OIE to confirm that you have been issued a visa and to notify the office of your travel plans/itinerary information.

 Travel to the U.S.